US Airways: Fleet

-By mid-2014, US Airways maintained a predominantly Airbus fleet, with some Boeing jets and small fleet of Embraer jets.
+By mid-2014, US Airways maintained a predominantly Airbus fleet, with some Boeing jets and a small fleet of Embraer jets.
 The post-merger US Airways continued to operate the largest fleet of Airbus aircraft in the world.

 Subsidiaries Piedmont and PSA exclusively flew Bombardier CRJs (PSA), and de Havilland Canada Dash 8s (Piedmont).

 Cabin

 Envoy

 Envoy was US Airways' international business class product.
 It was offered on all Airbus A330s and Boeing 767-200ERs, as well as select Boeing 757-200s.
 There were three types of Envoy seating in the US Airways fleet: